Niiok/niiok.github.io/SDL/lazyfoo1.md

     - **character array** on message with information about error
     - **empty array** on no error happen
   > this function will return character string that describe recent error.
+  > this function will be your reliable best friend.

 - SDL_CreateWindow()